psaikido/hugle.uk/pages/prose/Thesium/040-terraformers.md

 infrastructure.
 A central 3d-printing facility and factory are created, bootstrapping off the onboard replicators.
 Robotics send drills down into the hot planet and create a heat exchange energy plant.
-Materials are collected and taken to the factory which can now start on the bigger stuff.
-The dwellings, laboratories, factories and farms.
+Materials are collected and taken to the factory which can now start on the bigger stuff - dwellings, laboratories, factories and farms.
 Above all, the nursery.
-The first tranch of embryos begin their journeys.
+A first tranch of embryos begin their journeys.
 A massive computing and data collection facility is built underground to archive and process everything.